Exclusive Danish design brand Hay is finally launching in the U.S.

 The expansion comes just a few months after the relatively quiet June announcement that Herman Miller had invested $66 million to acquire a 33% stake in the company, and an additional $5 million for the exclusive North American rights.

-“Hay is one of the best articulated design brands in the furnishings space,” said Herman Miller CEO Brian Walker, in an earlier statement.
+“Hay is one of the best articulated design brands in the furnishings space,” said former Herman Miller CEO Brian Walker, in an earlier statement this spring (Andi Owen assumed his position in late August).
 “Hay is a key building block toward our stated priority to scale our consumer business.
 The Hay assortment will significantly expand our offer to a younger, more urban demographic that we have targeted for expansion.”

 A spokesperson confirmed the brand’s creative leadership will continue to be helmed by husband-wife duo Rolf and Mette Hay, who cofounded the brand in 2002, in Copenhagen, with Troels Holch Povlsen.